akshayrao96/t4-cicd/dev-docs/reports/weekly/weekly-report-2024-10-08.md

 - Akshay : Issues I created were too vague.
 Moving forward, I'll have smaller issues stemming from current issues
 - Akshay : Focused too much on the underlying architecture rather than implementing
 - Akshay : Time management
+- Jason : The task that I define for CLI [#6](https://github.com/orgs/CS6510-SEA-F24/projects/8/views/1?pane=issue&itemId=81403046&issue=CS6510-SEA-F24%7Ct4-cicd%7C6) is too big.
+It took a while to break it into steps and finally start working on the implementation.

 # Design updates